Holy-Cross-CS/p3-jt-the-goat/README.md

 - [ ] reach goal: implement downvoting/removal of messages
 - [ ] reach goal: implement other features, e.g. using cookies, etc.
 - [ ] project still does not use HTTP related python libraries or modules
-- [ ] does not crash under normal usage
+- [x] does not crash under normal usage
-- [ ] Update README.md to describe final state of project, collaboration, etc.
+- [x] Update README.md to describe final state of project, collaboration, etc.

+Spoke with